 It is my greatest joy and honor to share presence and authenticity with you as we walk the healing path together.

 I studied sociology and psychology at Kalamazoo College from 2000-2004 and began practicing Yoga in 2003 as a path toward spiritual healing and recovery from trauma and illness.
-I completed a 200 hour Hatha Yoga teacher training with Sandra Carden in 2006, a 200 hour training with Karina Mirsky in 2010 focused on East/West psychology, and a 300 hour training with my current teacher, Melissa Spamer, which centered around trauma-informed Yoga and Ayurveda for women's health and wellness.
+I completed a 200 hour Hatha Yoga teacher training with Sandra Carden in 2006 and a 200 hour training with Karina Mirsky in 2010 focused on the integration of Eastern psychology and Internal Family Systems.
+Most recently I completed a 300 hour training with my teacher, Melissa Spamer, which centered around trauma-informed Yoga and Ayurveda for women's health, wellness, and liberation.
+I have been practicing Vipassana meditation since 2004.
+I've been leading group and private yoga practice for over ten years.
+I invite my fellow non-South Asian students and colleagues to join me in practicing yoga and meditation with great respect, reverence, and cultural humility.
+To learn more about decolonizing yoga please read Yoga & the Roots of Cultural Appropriation, a piece I co-authored with Dr. Shreena Gandhi published by the Praxis Center in December of 2017.

 I am currently a professional Somatic Experiencing Practitioner in training at Dr. Peter Levine's Somatic Experiencing Trauma Institute.
 Somatic Experiencing (SE) is a modality that focuses on the impact of trauma on the body/mind/spirit and ways to resolve and heal it.
-I've been leading group and private yoga practice for over ten years.
-I'm passionate about sharing practices and tools that counter common stress and survival responses and help rebalance the nervous system.
-I work with people to integrate generative and empowering spiritual and somatic practices into their daily life.
-I support my students and clients in listening to their body for their needs, desires, dreams, and inner resources, and transform trauma into restored aliveness, resilience, presence, connection, and awareness.
+I share practices and tools with my clients that counter common stress and survival responses; help rebalance the nervous system; listen to their body for their needs, desires, dreams, and inner resources; and transform trauma into restored aliveness, resilience, presence, connection, and awareness.
 I support my clients in being able to show up more fully and wholly as they/we create the world we all want and deserve.